-These bakery style cookies are soft, thick and chewy.
+These bakery-style cookies are soft, thick, and chewy.
 Loaded with chocolate chips in every bite!

-Make the dough in advance and keep in the fridge or freezer.
+Make the dough in advance and keep it in the fridge or freezer.
 You'll never be more than minutes away from satisfying your sweet tooth!